Natural Bridges National Monument

 Natural Bridges National Monument was designated the world's first International Dark Sky Park in 2007

 Three majestic natural bridges invite you to ponder the power of water in a landscape usually defined by its absence.
 View them from an overlook, or hit the trails and experience their grandeur from below.
-Declared a National Monument in 1908, the bridges are named "Kachina," "Owachomo" and "Sipapu" in honor of the ancestral Puebloans who once made this place their home.
+Declared a National Monument in 1908, the bridges are named "Kachina," "Owachomo" and "Sipapu" in honor of the Ancestral Puebloans who once made this place their home.

-Call for 2025 Community Artist in the Parks Applications
+2025 Community Artist in the Parks announced

 a natural bridge at night with the Milky Way arcing overhead